KwatME/kwat/posts/Medicine/Psychiatric/Personality Disorders/index.md

 Half of the male and one fifth of the female prisoners have antisocial personality disorder.
 But with professional help, the people with personality disorders can have much better outcome in life.

+## Diagnosing personality disorder requires not having other psychiatric conditions.

+Diagnosis requires ruling out myriad of conditions that can produce symptoms of personality disorders.

+Argument for diagnosing:

+- Duty to warn

+Argument against diagnosing:

+- Missing information
+- Bad ethic
+- Implying causality

 ## Personality disorder onset early in life.

-Personality disorders are strongly heritable and biologically based.
+Personality disorders are strongly heritable (40-60% inheritance in twin studies) and biologically based.
-Childhood adversities increase the likely hood of developing them too.
+Childhood adversities increase the likely hood of developing them.
 People with personality disorders have altered neurotransmitter, neuroendocrine, metabolic, and neural structures.

-People with personality disorders are defensive.
-They also associate with people who also have personality or other psychiatric disorders.

 ## People with personality disorders have in common: